 However, if your competitors have fairly similar Core Web Vitals scores to yours across their sites right now, it probably is not a serious cause for worry, even as May creeps up.

 Essentially, if all other things are equal, Core Web Vitals provide a ranking signal that may help or hurt your site depending on the landscape of pages you’re ranking against.

-Now, with May just around the corner and Core Web Vitals getting a lot of attention from digital marketing and SEO publications, it is entirely possible that your competitors are working to improve their Core Web Vitals scores right now, so do yourself a favour and keep tabs on your competitors’ page speeds.
+Google’s Core Web Vitals are getting a lot of attention from digital marketing and SEO publications, it is entirely possible that your competitors are working to improve their Core Web Vitals scores right now, so do yourself a favour and keep tabs on your competitors’ page speeds.